14 January 2022

 I admit that I wasn’t crazy about this when I pulled it from the boot of the car the other morning, but, as it can happen from time to time, pictures either improve or fall apart quickly in a just a few day’s time.
 I actually wouldn’t even say I like it necessassily, but there is something in it that functions well despite its bland and benign colour harmony.
 Like a young woman at a Ball who’s yet been asked to dance, its diffident nature might hide its acuity, and it even be too embarressed by its own discreet but shy self-esteem.

 It had been sunny all day with a big wind from the south that had cooled the afternoon by the time I arrived.
-This was the last of three studies that frankly speaking, all felt awful and left me feeling sad.
-But today, I feel differently, possibly because this last study seems to possess some truth in it despite me.
-Everything appears to be in the right place.
-I hardly noticed the batch of delicate pale blue clouds the other day.
-They surprise me now because they are so broken such they might appear just grey if isolated on their own.
+This was the last of three studies that actually all felt wrong and left me feeling awful.
+But today, I feel differently possibly because this last study seems to possess some truth in it despite my misgivings because everything appears to be in the right place.
+I hardly even noticed the batch of light blue clouds the other day.
+They surprise me now because they're so broken that they could appear just grey if isolated on their own.
 This a remarkable lesson in the way colours work.
-For me, they spring to life when situated in a sky of warm violets and orange.
+For me, they spring to life when placed against a sky of warm violets and orange.
 I certainly could not have been aware of this happening while I worked.
-This is a magical result of working quickly outdoors.
+This is due to the magic from working quickly outdoors.
 The otherwise dull muted blue is only heightened by its proximity to the warm sky around it.
-These small gifts are the by-product of me allowing my eyes to guide the session.
+These small gifts are the by-product of allowing my eyes to guide the session.
 How else to describe it?

-On the other hand it’s on the sketchy side which doesn’t really please me too much.
+On the other hand it’s on the sketchy side which doesn’t please me too much.
 A session like this can bring those age-old doubts about Painting to eye-level.
-It’s true that even after decades I can easily succomb to those dark feelings of ineptitude even after a long life invested in Art.
+It’s true that even after decades I can easily succumb to feelings of ineptitude even after a long life invested in Art.

 But just to let the civilians in on a big secret, most creative people face terrible uncertainty much of the time.
 It’s a curse that infects them when they don’t feel like they know what they are doing.
-It can be for lots of reasons; fearful of destroying what they might be a lucky start or maybe just feeling clueless about how to proceed or how to finish a project.
-How to put an end to it all for God’s sake, is how some of us feel late at night when the house is dark and silent.
+It can be for lots of reasons; fearful of destroying what might be a lucky start, or maybe just feeling clueless about how to proceed, or how to finish a project.
+How to put an end to it all for God’s sake!
+This is how some of us feel late at night when the house is dark and silent.

 But doubts of all kinds are important, they keep me in check.
-The best remedy is to get into the next picture quickly because like the Wise Guys in the East always say, “one cannot think one’s way into right action, but can act one’s way into right thinking!”
+The best remedy is to get into the next picture quickly because like the Wise Guys in the East say, “one cannot think one’s way into right action but can act one’s way into right thinking”.

 Feeling anxiety, whatever the cause, used to disturb me so much that it prevented me from ever taking the next right action.
 I was continually freezing up, indeed my whole childhood was like the ice age.
 But I wised up.
 I learned that freezing up was a result of anxiety and depression that can come up for any number of reasons.
-I addressed it and I felt like an East German when the wall came down.
+When I finally addressed it, I felt like an East German when the wall came down.

 No comments: